bus710/edgex-on-raspberry-pi/40_custom_services.md

         // 3) This is our pipeline configuration, the collection of functions to
-        // execute every time an event is triggered. edgexSdk.SetFunctionsPipeline(
+        // execute every time an event is triggered.
+        // Also, "TransformToXML" can be edited to be "TransformToJSON". edgexSdk.SetFunctionsPipeline(
                 transforms.NewFilter(deviceNames).FilterByDeviceName,
                 transforms.NewConversion().TransformToXML,